Skip to main content

 How Market Prices Work

-Understanding prices is crucial for successful trading on Predicta.
-This guide explains everything you need to know about market prices.
+Understanding prices is essential for successful trading on Predicta.
+This guide explains everything you need to know.

 Price Basics